MichaelELeonard/SQLAlchemy-Challenge/README.md

 ## PRECIPITATION

 For the precipitation static API route, the measurement date and precipitation amount for the last year of data was collected for the database.
-This information was then stored in the variable queryresult with was the read into a list for dictionaries and displayed through the browser using the return jsonify(precipitation) function.
+This information was then stored in the variable query result with was read into a list for dictionaries and displayed through the browser using the return jsonify(precipitation) function.
 The output data included:

 * Date
 * Precipitation